We all worry about our health from time to time. However, when it's when these worries start to take over your life that

 Somatic symptom disorder

 If someone experiences somatic symptom disorder, they may mistake normal bodily functions as a symptom of illness.
 This is not to say that their symptoms are not real.
 For example, commonly experienced symptoms may include tiredness or pain - but the person’s reaction to the symptoms is extreme.

 Illness anxiety disorder

-If someone experiences illness anxiety disorder, they may be overly preoccupied with a specific disease or illness, such as cancer.
-They may have no physical symptoms whatsoever but, instead, confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.
+If someone experiences an illness anxiety disorder, they may be overly preoccupied with a specific disease or illness.
+They may have no physical symptoms whatsoever.
+Instead, they may confuse normal bodily processes such as sweating or bloating, as a sign of the onset of the illness they are most fearful of.

 The trouble is, these negative connotations can often mean that many people do not see health anxiety as a debilitating illness.
 Instead, the person is seen to be dramatic or ‘overreacting’ about their health.
 However, this is not the case.

-For the person experiencing health anxiety, their fear is so real that it can consume their thoughts and feelings constantly.
-Intrusive thoughts can be unpleasant, regardless of the nature they take.
+For a person experiencing health anxiety, the fear is real and can consume their thoughts and feelings constantly.
+Intrusive thoughts can be unpleasant, regardless of their nature.
 But, if they lead you to believe that you are seriously unwell or are at risk of dying, this can be particularly distressing.
 Health anxiety can have a severe impact on a person’s quality of life.

 Everyone is different.
 You may be generally worried about your health and look out for a wide range of symptoms, or you may be concerned about one illness in particular.